Ghilain/Ghilain/README.md

 🌟 My name is Ghilain Ishimwe, from Kigali, Rwanda, located in the Middle East of Africa Region.

-🏂 I'm currently a part-time web developer using WordPress at Digitaline Ltd.
+🏂 I'm currently a web developer using WordPress at [Digitaline Ltd.](https://digitaline.rw/)

 🔆 I'm a full-stack developer with knowledge of HTML, CSS, JavaScript, and PHP, and I have knowledge of database skills in MySql, In my spare time, I research, make graphics designs, and look for a remote tech job.